UBC-MDS/programming-in-python-for-data-science/slides/module2_19.md

 ---

-Lastly, to complete our code we need to specify what we want to change the values to\!
-What we want these values to *equal* to now.
+Lastly, we need to specify what we want to change the values to.
+In our case, we are replacing “Q” with “Quaker”.

 ``` python
 df.loc[df['mfr'] == 'Q', 'mfr'] = 'Quaker'
 ```

 Wait\!
 Nothing was outputted with this code\!
 What happened?
-Let’s take a look at our dataframe
+Let’s take a look at our dataframe.

 ``` python
 df.head()